-- 1. School Consent Form: Any school with entries in partner or team debate events (PF, CX, WSD) that will compete in the same physical room must make their school administration aware that students will be competing in the same physical room and receive approval from their school administration that students will be compliant with school safety requirements while competing in the same room.
-The coach must certify that they have taken these steps before beginning the online Nationals registration process through Tabroom.com by agreeing to the Tabroom.com disclaimer.
-Students will not be permitted to compete in the same room unless this permission is received; competing in the same room without this permission is grounds for disqualification. - 2.
-Preparation Time: Main event rules from the Unified Manual, beginning on p.
-23, will be used with the following changes: - a.
-Policy Debate preparation time will be 8 minutes per team. - b.
-Public Forum Debate preparation time will be 4 minutes per team.
-Note: Summary speeches are 3 minutes. - c.
-Lincoln-Douglas Debate preparation time will be 5 minutes per debater. - d.
-Big Questions Debate preparation time will be 4 minutes per debater. - 3.
-Entries: An entry is defined as a team of two Policy or Public Forum debaters, or an individual Lincoln-Douglas debater.
-No substitution is allowed. - 4.
-Codes: Entries are identified by a random alphanumerical code. - 5.
-Round Check In Time: Thirty minutes prior to each round start time, students and judges must report to their online competition room.
-This time will be used to report any missing participants, resolve any technology issues, and create an email chain if applicable.
-In flighted debate events (BQ, PF, LD), students from both flights must check in to their online competition room 30 minutes prior to the first flight's start time.
-Judges will give flight 2 debaters a time to return to the online competition room with their video and microphone off. - 6.
-Partner to Partner Communication: Partners may communicate during the round using whatever means they deem appropriate, e.g., phone call, instant messaging, etc. - 7.
-Outside Assistance: Receiving outside assistance from any non-participant in the round, including coaches, teammates, and family members, is strictly prohibited. - 8.
+- 1. Entries: An entry is defined as a team of two Policy or Public Forum debaters, or an individual Lincoln-Douglas debater.
+No substitution is allowed. - 2.
+Codes: Entries are identified by a random numerical code. - 3.
 Advancement/Elimination: Entries are guaranteed six preliminary rounds; those who have won 8 or more ballots compete in rounds 7 and 8.
-Beginning with round 7, an entry is eliminated as soon as it loses two debates. - 9.
+Beginning with round 7, an entry is eliminated as soon as it loses two debates. - 4.
 Prompting Philosophy: Oral prompting, except time signals, either by the speaker's colleague or by any other person while the debater has the floor, is discouraged, though not prohibited, and may be penalized by some judges.
-Debaters may, however, refer to their notes and materials and may consult with their teammate while they do not have the floor or during Public Forum Grand Crossfire. - 10.
+Debaters may, however, refer to their notes and materials and may consult with their teammate while they do not have the floor or during Public Forum Grand Crossfire. - 5.
 Timing: Timekeepers are an option but not required.
 If no timekeeper is used, debaters may time for their partners or the judge may keep time.
-See rules for each event, particular to preparation time. - 11.
+See rules for each event, particular to preparation time. - 6.
 Reading Case and/or Plan: An entry may decide, when asked by the opponent entry for a copy of their case and/or plan, whether or not to provide it; if the team refuses they will not be penalized in any way.
-Entries must share evidence if requested; review the Evidence Rules in the High School Event Rules Manual. - 12.
+Entries must share evidence if requested; review the Evidence Rules in the High School Event Rules Manual. - 7.
 Oral Critiques: No debate ballot may be submitted without a written reason for decision.
 Oral commentary is not considered a substitute for the written ballot.
 The Association strongly discourages judges from disclosing decisions in the preliminary round of competition.
 Comments made by a judge (orally or written) should be constructive and professional.

-13. Judges:
+8. Judges: